DaltonCastro/react-boilerplate/README.md

 # react-boilerplate
-Boilerplate with ReactJS, babel, Webpack and TailwindCSS
+Boilerplate with ReactJS, redux, babel, eslint, Webpack and TailwindCSS